virtual-zarr/virtual-tiff/README.md

 ## License

-`why-virtualize-geotiff` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`virtual-tiff` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.